The Addams Family: Origins and The New Yorker cartoons (1933–1964)

 In 1946, Addams briefly collaborated with science fiction writer Ray Bradbury, planning out an illustrated book about a supernatural family named The Elliotts, similar to The Addams Family.
 There was difficulty finding a publisher however, and the two went their separate ways.
 These stories were eventually anthologized in From the Dust Returned (2001), with a connecting narrative, an explanation of their collaboration, and the artwork Addams had created for the project in 1946.

 Beginning in the early 1960s, the development of the television series affected the comics.
 For one thing, it is claimed that Wednesday was first given her name in reference to the nursery rhyme Monday's Child, where "Wednesday's child is full of woe".
 Actress and poet Joan Blake offered Charles Addams the idea for the name and the others were eventually named ahead of the series' debut.
-Some suggestions from David Levy at NBC were introduced into the last comics of the era, including the addition of Thing and Cousin Itt.
+Some suggestions from series showrunner David Levy were introduced into the last comics of the era, including the addition of Thing and Cousin Itt.
 Itt was an invention of Levy's, while Thing was an expansion on a disembodied hand that had appeared in a 1954 strip.
 The comics ceased publication in The New Yorker in 1964, as the editor William Shawn banned the characters.
 He was concerned about the image of the publication, and did not want it associated with a mainstream sitcom.
 Smithsonian Magazine called him "snooty" for the decision.